dislick/patrickmuff-blog/posts/cowboy-bike-mini-review/index.md

 ![E-Bike Back View](./back.jpg)

 Cowboy's mobile app is very well designed and just works️™.
 It records the distance, duration, average speed, CO2 saved, and target location for every trip.
-It does not seem to record the whole tour.
+It does not seem to record the entire way.
 The data is displayed beautifully in _Trips history_.

 ![Trips history screenshot](./trips_history.jpg)